jidongbsu/cs333/projects/dns/README.md

 ## Testing

+To test the program, we need to have two VMs, one serves as the client, and one serves as the server.
 After running make on the server side, you can run this to start the DNS server:

 ```console
 [06/08/22]seed@VM:~/dns-server$ ./dnsserver -p 9090